The University of South Carolina is home to the first voluntary Pro Bono Program at a U.S. law school.

 contact the director, Pam Robinson, at firstname.lastname@example.org or 803-777-3405.

-For 15 years, the goal of the Public Interest Law Loan Forgiveness Fund has been to provide financial assistance to deserving South Carolina Law graduates who obtain employment in the field of public interest law and who need assistance in repaying their legal education loans.
+For more than 15 years, the goal of the Public Interest Law Loan Forgiveness Fund has been to provide financial assistance to deserving South Carolina Law graduates who obtain employment in the field of public interest law and who need assistance in repaying their legal education loans.
 The deadline to submit an application is June 30.

 Student volunteers are not licensed to provide legal advice to clients and must work under the supervision of a licensed SC attorney.
 In addition, all School of Law Pro Bono volunteers must read and agree to abide by an understanding of the ethical and professional obligations that may arise during their pro bono work.
 Current students can visit our intranet to learn more details about the Pro Bono Program.